 Sensory-marketing: a human experienceMulti-sensory marketing is defined as using at least two of the five senses (sight, smell, touch, sound and taste).
 Campaigns with sensory-marketing include emotional, cognitive and behavioural dimensions.
 Brands who choose to go beyond visual communication and combine different senses into one campaign can effectively connect with consumers on a deeper emotional level.
 And because reactions to senses’ experiences are subjective, creating a multi-sensory experience for their audiences allows brands to create a unique connection with individual consumers.

 A sound offeringMost people are governed by what they hear; sound impacts people’s mood, emotion and their state of mind.
 Sound is the second most impactful and widely used sense in marketing as it creates an element of surprise, it effectively grabs attention thus increases brand recall.
 Overall, sound can create an atmosphere and trigger your imagination.
-And even though it is normally associated with a video, sound integration in OOH creates a more compelling and immersive experience than watching a video clip alone.
+With advancements in voice technology from on-the-go voice assistants to smart devices in the home, 2020 is the year for being heard.

 About JCDecaux Creative SolutionsCreative Solutions is an international division of JCDecaux that brings innovative Out-of-Home (OOH) concepts to on-street reality.
 Creative Solutions campaigns grab attention and build a dialogue with target audiences.